 Someone once told me I would be hard pressed finding culture in Bali.
 However as soon as I stepped off the plane in Bali, I saw nothing but.
 Bali’s culture is so ingrained into everything; their people, their buildings and their way of life.

 During my visit to Bali, I stayed in Seminyak, Gili Trawangan and Jimaran Bay but also visited Ubud.
+We booked everything through Booking.com which is my go to for accommodation.
 10 days was the perfect amount for my first visit but definitely left a few places out that I am kicking to go back and visit.
 The best part about Bali is that it is one Island, but many destinations.
 Every part of Bali has something different to offer!
 We did the most whilst we were in Seminyak so that part of this guide will be fairly long, but I promise it will be worth it.
 We had some incredible experiences during our trip to Bali!
 I’ve also left a food guide at the bottom for the food obsessed like me.

 I arrived into Bali after a short 3 and a half hour flight over from Perth and was immediately greeted with the familiar humidity.
 Having lived in Hong Kong during my youth I was all too familiar with the overwhelming heat and humidity combination!

 After bag collection and customs arrivals, heading out into Ngurah Rai Airport is completely crazy.
 You will be bombarded with Taxi drivers trying to sell you a ride.
 Since my flight landed in the early evening, I prebooked a driver ahead of time using BeMyGuest.
 I gave all of my details online from flight number and arrival time, to my accommodation.
 It cost me roughly $15AUD and gave me piece of mind; I arrived to a driver holding my name on a sign and easily wove through everyone else feeling comforted I didn’t have to worry about bartering with someone as my first experience there.